YanliangWu/TWService/README.md

   - Create service, create a in memory DAO for testing
 - Aug 20: 11:30 - 3:00 AM (Aug21)
   - Create CLI, Mysql connector, formatting, documents, bug fixes.
+- Aug 21: 7:00 - 8:00
+  - Setting up subinterfacee in centos in oracle cloud
+    - Confirm it won't work as it limits multiple VNIC in this host.
+    - Ended up with creating a new AWS account and created a EC2 instsance
+- Aug 22: 9:00 - 10:00
+  - Setting up the subinterface, mysql in EC2 instance.
+  - Some small fixes and setting up the repo.
+  - Also added some small fixes.

 ## Swagger Doc
 Check swagger.json for swagger document, this is only for the service only.